There are a range of options to help you finance your education at Arcadia

 - Students are selected by a committee in the Office of Enrollment Management.
 Students are selected based on their academic achievement and potential contributions to Arcadia’s campus

 - Students will be notified via email of their selection beginning in March

 - Recipients are selected from the first-year applicant pool.
 Should any position go unfilled with a first-year student, then a currently enrolled and/or transfer student who has not received Tuition Exchange in the past but is otherwise eligible may be offered the spot.
 This situation is rare, and if there is a spot for currently enrolled student(s), they will be notified as soon as possible, which could be as late as May

 Full-time transfer students who complete an approved associate's degree through one of our Community College Dual Admission/Core-to-Core agreements (with a cumulative 3.5 GPA from all institutions attended) are eligible for an annual award of $5,000 (that can be added to your Distinguished Scholarship).
 Arcadia has agreements with Bucks County Community College, Burlington County College, Cecil College, Community College of Philadelphia, Delaware County Community College, Lehigh Carbon Community College, Montgomery County Community College, and Northampton County College.

 Phi Theta Kappa

-Members are guaranteed a minimum Distinguished Scholarship of $16,000 per year for full-time undergraduate study.
+Members of Phi Theta Kappa receive a $1500 PTK award per year for full-time undergraduate study.
 Your cumulative transfer GPA (from all institutions combined) must be a 3.5, and you must have completed at least 30 credits (with coursework from at least two general academic disciplines) on a full-time basis.